Adobe Pueblo Revival Architecture in Phoenix, Arizona

 Karin Beuerlein from HGTV says, “This type of home, immensely popular in the Southwest, has deeper roots than almost any other type of American architecture.
 It developed in New Mexico and Arizona around the turn of the 20th century, borrowing from the simple, sleek multifamily structures erected by the Pueblo Indians starting in 750 A.D.
-Most modern versions of pueblo architecture (also called pueblo revival) have a heavy Spanish influence.”
+Therefore, most modern versions of Pueblo architecture (also called Pueblo revival) have a heavy Spanish influence.”

 The traditional adobe roofs are constructed using a mixture of soil/clay, water, sand and organic materials.
 The mixture is then formed and pressed into wood forms, producing rows of dried earth bricks that would then be laid across a support structure of wood and plastered into place with more adobe.